Littlebourne to Canterbury city centre

 • a stepped cycle path on Longport.

-The scheme also includes:
+The scheme also included:

 • kerb and tabletop ramp alterations at the Burgate junction with Lower Bridge Street